 Gerwel’s upbringing on a sheep farm in Somerset East left traces he never shook off, even when he had earned sufficient prestige to be awarded the freedom of Somerset East.
 A friend related how Gerwel brought his father’s old horse-wagon to the modest home in Belhar where he lived even after his membership of corporate boards like Media24 had brought him great wealth.
 A preoccupation with the conditions of farmworkers stayed with him, too.
 In 2011 he published a book, Grape: Stories of the Vineyards in South Africa, in collaboration with Wilmot James and Jeanne Viall, which recorded some of the unpalatable conditions for workers on winelands farms.
 Against the background of the current Western Cape farm protests, the book seems prescient.

 But the young Gert Johannes Gerwel was bound for a life of the mind, rather than of the land.
-After completing his schooling at Port Elizabeth’s Paterson High School, he headed for what was then the University College of the Western Cape (now UWC), one of two institutions – the other, latterly, Rhodes – with which he would be primarily affiliated for the rest of his life.
+After completing his schooling at Port Elizabeth’s Paterson High School, he headed for what was then the University College of the Western Cape (now UWC), he found an apartment in which he was living off campus, this was one of two institutions – the other, latterly, Rhodes – with which he would be primarily affiliated for the rest of his life.
 It was as a student activist at UWC in the 1960s that he met Brian O’Connell, the current rector and vice-chancellor of the university.

 “I was immediately struck by his wonderful, nuanced use of the Afrikaans language and its possibilities,” O’Connell told the Daily Maverick.
 “As someone born and raised in District Six, I felt almost too ashamed to speak to him!”